abel-bernabeu/autoencoder/README.md

 ### Results

-The test PSNR is 40.1 dB, but could only achieve this result at the expense of training for 14 days on an Tesla P100 (with a approximated cost of 350 euros in Google Cloud Platform).
+The test PSNR is 40.1 dB which still allows for sharp reconstructions.
+However, we could only achieve this result at the expense of training for 14 days on an Tesla P100  (with an approximated cost of 350 euros in Google Cloud Platform).
+The training cost is really going up as we push boundaries.

+Remember that in experiment 1 where we aimed at a 1/2 sparsity we could achieve a high PSNR of 43 dB in only 4 days of training.
+From now on we should start being mindful of the economic cost of the experiments.

 ## Experiment 5: 6 bits quantization